adoxa/ansicon/readme.txt

     * escaped control characters will display the control;
     * change the graphics SCAN characters to their Unicode equivalents;
     * BS/CUB/HVP after wrap will move back to the previous line(s);
+    * improve speed by only flushing when necessary, adding a mode to restore flushing immediately.
     + use the system default sound for the bell;
     + added Play Sound DECPS;
     + added '+' intermediate byte to use the buffer, rather than the window;